Ergos1/url-shortener/README.md

 ## Features

-- [ ] Shorten long URLs into shorter, more compact links
+- [x] Shorten long URLs into shorter, more compact links
-- [ ] Redirect users to the original URL when they visit the shortened link
+- [x] Redirect users to the original URL when they visit the shortened link
+- [ ] Add bloom filter to optimize hash collision checking
 - [ ] Adding rate limiter based on IP addresses
 - [ ] Web server scaling
 - [ ] Track link clicks and provide analytics